Marcao02/complaw-deeptech/companyDelta/README.md

 "Every good idea will be discovered twice: once by a logician and once by a computer scientist." - Philip Wadler

 We get to reuse important ideas from graph theory like topological sorts.

 Once all the paperwork is generated, what can we start signing?
-If the documents have
+If the documents lie along a single path then the execution sequence is straightforward.
+If the graph of execution looks more like a bushy tree then we can start executing documents in parallel.

+Dependency graphs are not a new idea to anyone who has ever come across a Makefile or package management.

 ## Temporal Considerations